Arielle Twist

 Arielle Twist is a Nehiyaw (Cree) multidisciplinary artist and sex educator based in Halifax, Nova Scotia, Canada.
-She is originally from George Gordon First Nation in Saskatchewan. and describes herself as a Two-Spirit, transgender woman.
-She was mentored in her early career by the writer Kai Cheng Thom.
-After publishing a poetry collection, Disintegrate / Dissociate, in 2019, she began working as a sex educator at Venus Envy and become an MFA candidate at OCAD University Graduate Studies in the Interdisciplinary Art, Media and Design programme.
+She is originally from George Gordon First Nation in Saskatchewan and describes herself as a Two-Spirit, transgender woman.

+She was mentored in her early career by trans writer Kai Cheng Thom whom she met at Venus Envy in 2017.
+They quickly became friends.
+During this time, she discovered poetry that resonated with her as a trans First Nation woman, such as the works of Katherena Vermette, inspiring her to write poetry that was representative of her interests and identity.

+The institutions that have featured Twist's work include the Khyber Centre for the Arts, the Toronto Media Arts Centre, La Centrale Galerie Powerhouse, the Centre for Art Tapes, the Art Gallery of Mississauga, the Art Gallery of Nova Scotia and the Agnes Etherington Art Centre.
 She has also worked in visual and performance art.

-The institutions that feature in Twist's curriculum vitae include the Khyber Centre for the Arts, the Toronto Media Arts Centre, La Centrale Galerie Powerhouse, the Centre for Art Tapes, the Art Gallery of Mississauga, the Art Gallery of Nova Scotia and the Agnes Etherington Art Centre.
-Twist won the Indigenous Voices Award for English poetry and the Dayne Ogilvie Prize for emerging LGBTQ writers in 2020.
+Her poetry collection, Disintegrate / Dissociate, won the Indigenous Voices Award for English Poetry and the Dayne Ogilvie Prize in 2020.
+After publishing this collection, she began working as a sex educator at Venus Envy and became an MFA candidate at OCAD University in the Interdisciplinary Art, Media and Design graduate studies programme.
+Twist's work has been praised for its raw, vulnerable exploration of grief, trauma, and identity within Indigenous and trans spaces, bridging the gap between contemporary visual art, performance, and community-focused sex education.